RiiUNED/Crypto_ETL/README.md

 ---

 ## Roadmap
-- Extend the dashboard with filters and sliders for live queries.
+- Extend dashboard interactivity with user controls (filters, sliders).
-- Add a Jupyter storytelling notebook for portfolio presentation.
+- Enhance the Jupyter storytelling notebook for demonstrations and presentations.
-- Explore basic ML models (linear regression, ARIMA) for price predictions.
+- Enhance backup retention and cloud storage integration.

 ---